FrankFineis/FrankFineis.github.io/blog/_posts/2016-03-13-install_opencv.md

 {% highlight bash %}
-> conda update --all
+$ conda update --all
 {% endhighlight %}

 <br/>

 ### (4) Install OpenCV
-With Anconda we can install python packages locally within a specific Conda environment using `conda install` instead of `pip`, the typical python package management system.
+With Anconda we can install python packages within a specific Conda environment using `conda install` instead of `pip`, the typical python package management system.

-Next, I would normally suggest just typing `conda install opencv` at the command prompt, but this (unsurprisingly) lead to a package conflict with NumPy!
+Next, I would normally suggest just typing `conda install opencv` at the command prompt, but this (unsurprisingly) lead me to a package conflict with NumPy!
 Yep, the version of OpenCV that Conda installed relied on a specific release of the NumPy package that was actually in conflict with the one that was just updated in step (3).
 OK, to be honest, maybe I brought that upon myself with updating the packages the way I did.
 But, there's a work around that functions with this latest update of NumPy: install OpenCV directly from the [Menpo project](http://www.menpo.org/):

 {% highlight bash %}
-> conda install -c https://conda.binstar.org/menpo opencv
+$ conda install -c https://conda.binstar.org/menpo opencv
 {% endhighlight %}